edgarigl/docs/xen/virtio/virtio-msg/non-blocking-virtio-mmio.md

 ## Running on x86 xl

+x86 hyperlaunch flows do not yet have support for configuring non-blocking virtio-mmio.
 The edgar/vmp branch has a hack that statically creates a single non-blocking virtio-mmio device for x86 pvh guests.